-The principal preparation program strives to meet the growing needs of public and private schools in Colorado for highly qualified leaders, including those in high-demand areas such as science, technology, engineering, and math.
+The principal preparation program strives to meet the growing needs of public and private schools for highly qualified leaders, including those in high-demand areas such as science, technology, engineering, and math.

 - Obtain a stronger understanding of pedagogical skills and effective theories of learning.

 - Advance your own education while remaining employed full-time.

 - Gain knowledge that can be applied immediately to your career.

 Learn from highly qualified Colorado State University faculty members who are experts in educational leadership.

 Enroll in a program for working professionals